 The Vizsla and the Weimaraner have similar histories, in that were refined by local nobleman in the search for the perfect hunting dog, but they originate from different European countries.
 Before you can decide which breed is better, you’ll want to learn about each breed’s specific background and history.

-The Vizsla is an ancient breed whose ancestors originate from Russia and lived with the famous Magyar Tribe, and accompanied them on their murderous rampage across Europe.
+The Vizsla is an ancient breed whose ancestors originate from Russia and lived with the famous Magyar Tribe, and accompanied them on their conquests across Europe.
 The tribe eventually settled in Hungary, and this was where the Vizsla that we know and love today was developed.
 He was refined to be a swift and an all-purpose hunting dog who would point and retrieve, and he would do just about anything to please his master, and still does to this day.